 Location: Riverview Manor, 1155 Water St.

-Time: 1-hour per week, Monday-Friday, 9am-6pm (whatever time slot works best)
+Time: 1-hour per week, Monday-Friday, 9am-6pm (whatever time slot works best with volunteer's schedule)